 - On the Azure Active Directory page, click App registrations.

-- On the App registrations page, in the toolbar on the top, click New application
+- On the App registrations page, in the toolbar on the top, click New registration.

 - On the Register an application page, perform the following steps: